Korean drama: Format

 A single director usually leads Korean dramas, which are often written by a single screenwriter.
 This often leads to each drama having distinct directing and dialogue styles.
 This differs from American television series, which can rely on multiple directors and writers working together.

 The 19:00 to 21:00 evening time slots have usually been reserved for daily dramas, which run every night from Monday through Friday.
 Dramas in these slots are in the telenovela format, rarely running over 150 episodes.
 Unlike American soap operas, these daily dramas are not broadcast during the daytime.
 Instead, the daytime schedule often includes reruns of the flagship dramas.
 The nighttime dailies can achieve very high ratings.
 During the late 2000s, for example, the weekend series First Wives' Club recorded 41.3%, according to TNS Korea, and the evening series Temptation of Wife peaked at 40.6%, according to TNS Korea.

 Plots and storylines

-K-dramas have a multitude of different genres such as action dramas, historical dramas, school dramas, medical dramas, legal dramas, or even horror comedies.
+K-dramas have a multitude of different genres such as action dramas, historical dramas, school dramas, medical dramas, legal dramas, and even horror comedies.
 While most dramas contain romantic elements and deep emotional themes, some may also contain a tragedy or slice of life theme.
 There are various styles and tones.

-The main themes of Korean television dramas are friendship, family values, and love, blending traditional Confucian and with Western materialism and individualism.
+The main themes of Korean television dramas are friendship, family values, and love, blending traditional Confucian values with Western materialism and individualism.

 However, it is an emerging trend amongst Korean dramas to showcase ongoing societal issues of Korean society, such as stigma of mental illness, gender inequality, suicide, classism, bullying, spy cameras, corruption, homophobia, or racism.